No, It can't be true.

 Albus was right.
 He had definitely changed.

-Suddenly, Remus turned away from Minerva and started walking towards the cottage.
+She couldn't keep the disapproval out of her voice, and for a moment Minerva thought he would ask her to leave.
+Instead, Remus suddenly turned away from Minerva and started walking towards the cottage.
 The animagus followed him quickly, a bit startled.
-Without speaking, the werewolf entered the house, leaving the door open for the old woman.
+Without speaking, the werewolf entered the house, leaving the door open for the older woman.

 "You can sit down if you want.
 I'll make some tea".
 With that, Remus disappeared in the kitchen, leaving a dumbfounded Professor McGonagall in the middle of the entrance hall.